Strep Throat Treatment Specialist Serving Eastgate, Cincinnati OH

 If the rapid strep test comes back positive, the doctor will likely prescribe antibiotics, such as penicillin or amoxicillin.
 If it is negative, but the doctor still suspects strep throat, a throat culture can be done to see if group A strep bacteria grow from the swab.

 Eastside Urgent Care can provide testing and treatment for strep throat!
-For more information about strep throat treatment, please feel welcome to Call us today or book an appointment, or visit our clinic conveniently located at 872 Ohio Pike, Cincinnati, OH 45245.
-Our office is open seven days a week: Monday to Friday from 9:00 AM to 7:30 PM, and Saturday & Sunday from 9:00 AM to 4:30 PM.
+For more information about strep throat treatment, please feel welcome to Contact today or book an appointment, or visit our clinic conveniently located at 872 Ohio Pike, Cincinnati, OH 45245.
+Our office is open seven days a week: Monday to Friday from Monday – Friday: 9:00 AM – 7:00 PM, Saturday and Sunday: 9:00 AM – 2:00 PM.
 We look forward to serving you!
-We serve patients from Cincinnati OH, Covedale OH, Delhi OH, St Bernard OH, Bridgetown North OH, and Elmwood Place OH.
+We serve patients from Cincinnati OH, Covedale OH, Delhi OH, St Bernard OH, Wilders KY, and Elmwood Place OH.